 Join us for a week-long outdoor survival adventure day camp!
-Build shelters, find edible wild plants, make fire the way of the Indians, blend into your surroundings with camouflage, and much more!
+Build shelters, find edible wild plants, make fire without matches, blend into your surroundings with camouflage, and much more!

 Day 1: Explore Native American and pioneer culture.
 Begin building our Summer and Winter shelters.
 Find edible and medicinal wild plants.
 Spear and spear thrower (atlatl) training.
 Discover ways to be safer and not get lost in the woods (lostproofing).